pahammad/OpSIN/__README.txt

 Useful sub-routines:
 **********************************************

-1. Benchmarker_MoMa_1Ch_batch: Mostly manual benchmarking tool
+1. Benchmarker_MoMa_1Ch_batch: Single Channel Mostly manual benchmarking tool

 This tool is useful to generate expert-annotated ground-truth for single-channel e-phys recordings from a loose-patch or suction-electrode type preparation.
 The assumption is that one or a few neurons of interest are tagged with ChR2.
 It is the slowest of the available options in OpSIN package, but it is also the most objective approach to generate expert-guided ground-truth data.